 What did you think of your tour leader?

 Superb - very friendly, very passionate and very helpful.
 Everyone loved him and he was very genuine.

 What was your accommodation like?

-Surprisingly good, better than I expected!
+Surprisingly good – dare I say better than I expected!
 All accommodation was clean and comfortable.
-There were some issues with hot water for one or two of the rooms, but this was rectified!
+There were some issues with hot water for one or two of the rooms, but this was swiftly rectified.

 Private minibus, local buses/coaches and train.
-The buses for the longer journeys had fully recline-able seats, leg rests and toilets.
-However you were restricted with the toilets – you can catch my drift on this!!!
-All very good, on train from Aguas Calientes we had free/complimentary steward/stewardess service!
+The buses for the longer journeys had fully reclinable seats, leg rests and toilets.
+On the train from Aguas Calientes we even had steward service.

 Do you feel the tour was value for money?

 What rating would you give the tour?

 Our tailor made adventure holidays will truly inspire and delight the senses and will live in your memory for ever.more info